Graduate Loans

 Disbursement Information

-In order for the Graduate PLUS Loan to disburse to a student's account, the student must accept the award on the myIIT portal.
+In order for the Graduate PLUS Loan to disburse to a student's account, the student must accept the award on the Illinois Tech Portal.
 Additionally, the student will need to complete the following steps in order for the loan to memo or disburse to their student account.

 • The Department of Education will send the Office of Financial Aid a report indicating the completed requirements for the Graduate PLUS Loan.
-This information will reflect as “Satisfied” on the myIIT portal.** When these steps are finalized, the accepted loans will disburse to the student's account.
+This information will reflect as “Satisfied” on the Illinois Tech Portal.** When these steps are finalized, the accepted loans will disburse to the student's account.

 *Not all students are approved for a Graduate PLUS Loan.
 The PLUS Loan is a credit-based award.